Swift-Universe/Swift-Tensor/README.md

 # Swift Tensor

+###### Tensor.swift

 This is a lightweight library written in Swift for offering `Tensor` data type.
 It was designed for simplicity in `Tensor` data manipulation.
 This library offers high level of flexibility in initializing the `Tensor` instance.
 And the `subscript` feature of Apple Swift makes it easy to access the data of `Tensor` instance.

 Many matrix and vector based functions are provided to do some important specific operations on the data.

-###### Tensor.swift
-The instance of `Tensor` structure describes the properties of real-world tensors.
-It has mathematical operators to manipulate the tensors and it also offers the `subscript` to access the values in tensor at a certain position.

 ## Initialization